 First, we take a look at the more common circumstances where the police car hits you BY ACCIDENT.

-For example, in 2016, there was a case of a man who was driving his car to Seremban when suddenly, he had to slow down because of the traffic.
-Unfortunately, the police car behind him didn’t react in time and crashed into his.
+For example, there was a case in 2016, of a man who was driving his car to Seremban when suddenly, he had to slow down because of the traffic.
+Unfortunately, the police car behind him didn’t react in time and crashed into him.

 So how?
 What to do now?
 If you are involved in a situation like this, you need to...